nielsvm/acquia_purge/README.txt

 What?
 ================================================================================
-The Acquia Purge module fills in the gap for customers running on Acquia Cloud products such as Acquia Dev Cloud and Acquia Managed Cloud that are in need of an effective proactive purging solution for their site.
+The Acquia Purge module fills in the gap for customers running on Acquia hosting products such as Acquia Cloud and Acquia Cloud Enterprise that are in need of an effective proactive purging solution for their site.
 This module offers a turn-key experience in the sense that it automatically purges your content upon content updates and creation without any necessary technical configuration.

 Features:
- * Simple yet-effective proactive purging of nodes.
+ * Simple and effective purging based on the expire module.
  * Turn-key installation, no configuration needed.
- * Optionally on-screen reporting of the purged resources.
+ * On-screen reporting of the purged resources.
  * Drupal watchdog logging to create a purged paths trail.
- * Transparent purging of the Drupal Page Cache as well.
+ * Transparent purging of cached pages in Drupal's page cache.
  * Fully automatic domain detection as configured on the Domains pane on your Acquia Network workflow page.
 Each domain attached to your site and active environment will be automatically purged.
- * Flexible multi-site support, more information in MULTISITE.txt.
+ * Flexible multi-site support with domains overriding, see MULTISITE.txt.
  * Integration with Rules allowing you to purge arbitrary paths like /news.
- * Optional integration with the expire project, allowing you to purge a lot more context-sensitive URL's proactively like terms, menu links and many more.
+ * Detailed status-report tests which advocates the best possible configuration.

 Why?
 ================================================================================